cashiwamochi/SimpleBundleAdjustment/README.md

 # Bundle Adjustment 2-View

 This repository includes a C++ implementation which performs Bundle Adjustment in 2-View.
 This BA is very simple, so it maybe a tutorial for beginners.
-This supports *pose-only-BA, motion-only-BA, full-BA*.
+This supports *pose-only-BA, structure-only-BA, full-BA*.
 These reference pdf are very helpful.

 ```